-Low water pressure is a serious sign of a slab leak.
-Many slab leaks occur in the main water line or where water flows into your home from the outside.
+Low water pressure is a serious sign of a leak with one of your supply lines underneath the foundation.
+Many plumbing leaks occur in the main water line or where water flows into your home from the outside.
 Even tiny slab leaks may cause a significant drop in water pressure.
 Pay attention to changes in your water pressure!

 If your water bill for the month suddenly triples, you most likely have a seeping pipe somewhere.
 Just one small slab leak can produce up to 10,000 gallons of water in a singular month.

 What to Do If You Suspect You Have a Slab Leak